 Issue: Lag on the home screen

-All of Samsung’s devices — including the Galaxy S8 — come with a custom user interface on top of Android, which Samsung has dubbed “Experience” (it used to be called TouchWiz).
+All of Samsung’s devices — including the Galaxy S8 — come with a custom user interface on top of Android.
 There have been some reports that even when running on powerful S8 hardware, the UI can occasionally produce some lag, especially when using the home launcher.
-If you’ve been experiencing issues such as these on your device, Samsung has just delivered a fix that might do the trick.
+If you’ve been experiencing issues such as these on your device, Samsung has delivered a fix that might do the trick.

-- Update the Samsung Experience Home launcher to version 6.1.09.2 or later, which can be done via Google Play.
-The update was specifically designed to alleviate the stuttering that occurs when swiping up and down to open and close the app drawer.
+- Make sure you’ve updated to the latest version of Android.
+You can check this by looking in Settings > Software update > Download and install.
+Samsung released an update specifically designed to alleviate the stuttering that occurs when swiping up and down to open and close the app drawer.
 It’s also said to improve the ability to read icon text against a white wallpaper.

 - You could always try a different launcher.
 We have a list of the best Android launchers to give you some ideas.